Equine – assisted psychotherapy and learning programmes

 EAP is a short-term intervention; for most clients, just one block of sessions will be sufficient.

 How are the horses involved?

 Equine-assisted psychotherapy never involves riding and clients do not even have to come into contact with the horses.
 However, for many clients, actual contact is a highly meaningful part of the session.
 Clients control whatever proximity or interaction they feel comfortable with, and the reactions of horses and humans are observed and explored by the therapy team.

 Equine-assisted psychotherapy (EAP) as practiced in the Eagala model is a highly effective, credible and internationally recognised method for helping people address issues which are preventing them from making progress in their lives.

 It is used for a wide variety of problems, including PTSD, substance dependency, the effects of abuse, depression, bullying, lack of confidence and much, much more.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Angela Hood

-At various stages in our lives there are times when we struggle to make sense of things.
+At various stages in our lives there are times when we struggle to make sense of things, past events may prevent you from coping with day to day life?
 Do you need someone to listen without judgement, to assist in your exploration?
-A counselling relationship provides a safe environment in which we can establish a secure place to explore issues that may be preventing you from leading a more fulfilling life, support and encouragement whilst exploring ways to fa… Read more
+A counselling relationship provides a safe environment in which we can establish a secure place to explore issues that may be preventing you from leading a more fulfilli… Read more

 Located in Ripon and Darlington.